josh-works/josh-works.github.io/_posts/2024-10-09-on-hitting-and-the-concept-of-spanking.md

 *deep breath*

 Discipline and punishment are inherently supremacist.
-Usually when someone says "discipline", they mean "punishment", and "punishment" is usually shorthand for 'retributive violence'.
+Usually when someone says "discipline", they mean "punishment", and "punishment" is shorthand for 'retributive violence'.
 The theory (as it works in patriarchal/authoritative/supremacist families) is simple:

 1. if a bad thing happens, someone or something is offended, completely independent of the simple effects of that bad thing.

 If I ask you to take out the trash, and you say no, the 'bad thing' is that the trash is still in the trash can.
 To a patriarchal person, that's the least of the concerns.

 The real concern is that the honor of the patriarch has been offended, because the property/possession of the patriarch has presumed a state of equality with the patriarch, which is the _real_ offense.
 So, to fix _the offended honor_ of the patriarch, a further harm needs to be obtained - pain must be extracted from the willful individual, to enforce the concept of supremacy: "There is a hierarchy here, and you damned well better understand where you sit."'[^jokes]

 [^jokes]: It was said in the family in which I grew up: "I could kill you and make another one just like you."
 Mmm, thanks for affirming the inherent dignity of a person.
 I was so desirous of a modicum of affection from him that I'd pretend it was funny.